 - Post Concussion Syndrome

-Other muscles that should be considered and examined in conjunction with the splenius muscles:
+Other muscles that should be considered and examined in conjunction with the splenius capitis:

 - Levator scapulae